YSocialTwin/YSocialTwin.github.io/_pages/scenario.markdown

 The `servers` section contains the URLs of the `YServer` (api) and of the `Large Language Model(s)` (llm) one.

 The `simulation` section contains the parameters that define the simulation:
+- `name`: the name of the simulation;
+- `client`: the name of the client implementation that will be used to run the simulation, default is `YClientBase`;
 - `days`: the number of days the simulation will last;
 - `slots`: the number of slots in a day;
 - `starting_agents`: the number of agents that will be created at the beginning of the simulation by the `YClient`;